 Click the following link to DARS for more information about Slovenia’s motorway network and the vignette.

 Fuel: Unleaded petrol (95 & 98 octane), diesel and LPG is available.
 Credit cards are accepted at filling stations.
-In 2009 petrol was about 10% cheaper than in the UK and diesel approximately 20% cheaper.
+Fuel prices are comparable to those of the UK.

 Parking: In many towns you must now pay to park in the centre.
 Parking charges are also levied in many tourist areas – around Lake Bohinj and at Vršič are two examples.
 Illegally parked vehicles will be towed away or clamped – you have been warned!